-The following table sets forth certain information as of January 31, 2021 with respect to compensation plans under which equity securities of the Company are authorized for issuance.
+The following table sets forth certain information as of December 31, 2021 with respect to compensation plans under which equity securities of the Company are authorized for issuance.

-Equity (Compensation Plan Info ormation

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights: (a) Weighted-average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)

-Equity compensation plans approved by security
+Equity C Equity Compensation Plan Information Number of securities to be issued upon exercise of outstanding options, warrants and rights: Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column Plan category (a) (b) (a)) Equity compensation plans approved by security holders LTIP (1) 541,996 296,053 ESPP (2) 304,949 Equity compensation plans not approved by security holders Total 541,996 601,002

-holders

-$LTIP(1) \dots \dots$ 247,212 68,140

-ESPP (2) 304,949

-Equity compensation plans not approved by security

-holders

-Total 247,212 - 373,089

-(1) The plan reported in this row is our Long-Term Incentive Plan (Amended and Restated as of December 2, 2020) (the "LTIP").
+(1) The plan reported in this row is our LTIP.

-(2) The plan reported in this row is our Employee Stock Purchase Plan (the "ESPP").
+(2) The plan reported in this row is our Employee Stock Purchase Plan (as amended from time to time, the "ESPP").